 The premium you can expect to pay for a race cancellation policy can vary a lot with the type of event you put on, the location, time of year etc, but it typically ends up being some very small percentage of the insured amount.

-As part of our members Club we have worked with specialist race cancellation insurer Nicholas Hill (same people who insure ATRA, Running USA and imATHLETE) on a cancellation policy specifically designed with mass-participation races in mind.
+As part of our race directors membership program we have worked with specialist race cancellation insurer Nicholas Hill Group (same people who insure ATRA, Running USA and imATHLETE) on a cancellation policy specifically designed with mass-participation races in mind.
 And as part of the offering, our members get 10% off their policies.
-So if you’re thinking of getting insured, check that out.
+So if you’re thinking of getting your race insured against cancellation, check that out.

 Managing a cancellation